Skip to main content

 There are three main reasons you need more iron during pregnancy:

-1. You have a larger amount of blood during pregnancy.
-More blood means you have more red blood cells.
+1. You have a larger amount of blood in your body during pregnancy.
+More blood means more red blood cells.
 And red blood cells need iron to do their job.

 2. Your baby needs iron.
-During pregnancy, you have a growing baby that needs iron.
-In fact, your baby will store iron in the womb to use in the first six months after birth.
+During pregnancy, you have a growing baby that also has iron needs.
+In fact, your baby will store iron to use in the first six months after birth.

 3. The placenta has iron needs, too.
 The placenta is an organ that develops during pregnancy.
-Your growing baby is reliant on the placenta to provide it with nutrients.
 During pregnancy, the placenta stores iron to protect the baby in case the mother has a low iron supply.

-Do I need an iron supplement during pregnancy?
+Do you need an iron supplement during pregnancy?

 Not necessarily.
-It’s generally recommended that all pregnant women in the U.S. take a prenatal vitamin with iron and eat an iron-rich diet.
-Whether you need an additional iron supplement will depend on your iron levels.
+It’s generally recommended that all pregnant women in the U.S. eat an iron-rich diet and take a daily prenatal vitamin with iron.
+But if your prenatal vitamin doesn’t contain iron, or if your iron levels are low, you may need an additional iron supplement.

-But experts don’t always agree on the specifics of iron supplementation during pregnancy.
+But experts don’t always agree on the specifics of supplementing iron during pregnancy.
 A few organizations have differing views:

 • American College of Obstetricians and Gynecologists (ACOG): ACOG recommends taking a prenatal vitamin with iron during pregnancy.
 Along with a healthy diet, this may be enough to meet your iron needs.
 ACOG doesn’t specify how much iron should be in your prenatal vitamin.

-• World Health Organization (WHO): WHO recommends a daily iron supplement of 30 to 60 mg.
-This could be in your prenatal vitamin, or provided through a separate iron supplement.
+• World Health Organization (WHO): WHO recommends a daily iron supplement of 30 mg to 60 mg.
+This could be part of your prenatal vitamin or through a separate iron supplement.

-• U.S. Preventive Services Task Force (USPSTF): USPSTF states there's not enough research to recommend routine iron supplementation in all pregnant women.
-They believe that studies are conflicting on whether all pregnant women — including those with normal iron levels — need routine iron supplementation.
+• U.S. Preventive Services Task Force (USPSTF): USPSTF states there’s not enough research to recommend iron supplements for all pregnant women.
+They believe that studies are conflicting on whether all pregnant women — including those with normal iron levels — need additional iron.

-Your OB-GYN will also likely run blood tests to check for anemia during pregnancy.
-If you're found to have iron-deficiency anemia, they may recommend adding an iron supplement in addition to your prenatal vitamin with iron.
-But make sure you get the OK from your OB-GYN before adding an iron supplement.
+Despite a lack of clear guidelines, your prenatal care team will likely recommend a daily prenatal vitamin with iron and an iron-rich diet.
+They’ll also likely run blood tests to check your iron levels during pregnancy.
+If you’re at risk for iron-deficiency anemia, they may recommend adding an iron supplement in addition to your prenatal vitamin with iron.

 Best food sources of iron during pregnancy